 - No danger is caused to other road users and no vehicle is caused to alter course or speed

-However, should a biker be hit by a car when filtering, the matter of establishing who is to blame – or mostly to blame – is often far from straight forward, and can lead to the matters being disputed in court – something our specialist personal injury litigators at Hudgell Solicitors have an excellent track record of avoiding whilst still securing compensation.
+However, should a biker be hit by a car in a motorcycle accident when filtering, the matter of establishing who is to blame – or mostly to blame – is often far from straight forward, and can lead to the matters being disputed in court – something our specialist motorcycle accident lawyers at Hudgell Solicitors have an excellent track record of avoiding whilst still securing compensation.

-The legal precedents on motorbike filtering claims – and why each is judged on own merits
+The legal precedents on filtering claims – and why each motorcycle accident is judged on its own merits

 In filtering cases, when deciding upon blame, a court will look at: